 7 out of 10 people achieve sobriety with Castle Craig.
 This is one of the best recovery rates in the UK.

-Our therapists have had significant success from our specially designed drug addiction programmes that are scientifically proven to work.
+Our therapists have had significant success from our specially designed drug ATP that are scientifically proven to work.
 Castle Craig has academic and theoretical backing for its treatment programme and has mounting evidence on its own outcomes.

 Our independently reviewed research revealed that 91.8% of patients questioned were either living with reduced alcohol or drug use or were completely abstinent.